JimMayes/tickerizer/README.md

 #=> [{:name=>"Microsoft", :relevance=>0.667, :ticker=>"MSFT", :symbol=>"MSFT.OQ"}, {:name=>"Ford", :relevance=>0.476, :ticker=>"F", :symbol=>"F.N"}]
 ```

 Results are ordered by their semantic relevance to the content string.
-Therefore, it is non-trivial to retrieve a "primary ticker" (most relevant) for the provided content string
+Therefore, it is trivial to retrieve a "primary ticker" (most relevant) for the provided content string

 ```ruby
 companies.first[:ticker]